 How to Warm Honey for Bottling

 Apply indirect heating of honey to protect its properties and quality.
 Air and water are great for warming honey.
 The low thermal conductivity of honey makes heating it in large amounts problematic and slow.
-Direct heating methods cause too much local heating and can even result in caramelization of the honey.
+Direct heating methods cause too much local heating and can even result in the caramelization of the honey.
 It would also cause it to lose its nutrients.

 Requirements for Labelling Honey

 Labels are a requirement for bottled and packaged honey to have.
 Each container of honey is expected to be labelled for adherence to regulations.
-Even honey storage buckets you use benefit from a label indicating the production date of the honey in the least.
+Even honey storage buckets you use to benefit from a label indicating the production date of the honey in the least.
 Honey jar labels have varying types of information on them.
 Requirements of what should be on the label vary by jurisdiction.

 Ensure that you meet the requirements for honey labelling for the area in which you aim to sell your honey.
 Most beekeepers put labels on jars of honey after they have filled the jars with honey.
 For example, the USA National Honey Board publishes requirements for labelling honey in the USA.
 Below are the common requirements.

-Common requirements for labels on Honey Containers
+Common Requirements for Labels on Honey Containers

 - A lot number, batch number or production date.
 This can help the producer track down problems.
 You may use the date of bottling and packaging as the production date of the honey.